-Michael was born in 1937 in Woking, UK, and cannot remember ever not being interested in cars.
+He cannot remember ever not being interested in cars and motoring.
 He started racing in 1960 with a Lotus Seven he put together from a kit.
 It was the first Seven BMC and his racing was supported by Lotus Components in return for writing about it and involvement in a promotional film.
-He went on with different sports racing cars, and took an Elva BMW out with him when he and his wife Norma emigrated to Sydney, his father’s birthplace.
+He went on to race different sports-racing cars, and took an Elva BMW out with him when he and his wife Norma emigrated to Sydney, his father’s birthplace.

-In 1968 he joined a team that included Sergio Pininfarina, Paul Frere, Ernst Fiala and Mauro Forghieri to design the “Sigma Grand Prix”, a concept safety race car based on a 1967 Formula One Ferrari.
-It was hugely influential, mainly through Frere, in stimulating interest in race car crash protection in the early 1970s.
-It is still regarded by Pininfarina as one of his most important concept cars ever, and is usually kept either in Turin or at the Galleria Ferrari in Maranello.
+He joined a project team sponsored by Italy's famous Pininfarina and Ferrari companies.
+The intention was to design and build the “Sigma Grand Prix”, a concept safety race car based on a 1967 Formula One Ferrari.
+The team members included Sergio Pininfarina and his colleague Renzo Carli, racing driver Paul Frere, Professor of engineering Ernst Fiala and Mauro Forghieri of the Ferrari Formula One team, all brought together by Swiss motoring journalist Robert Braunschweig.
+The Sigma (S for "safety") was hugely influential in stimulating interest in race car crash protection in the early 1970s.
+It embodied every known principle of crash protection at the time, and every one of its innovations eventually became incorporated into Formula One (and other) sporting regulations.
+Until his death the car was still regarded by Pininfarina as one of his most important Ferrari concept cars ever.
+It is still shown world wide, and is usually displayed either in Turin or at the Ferrari museum in Maranello.

 FIA Institute Article